 - Upgrading the electrical panel, $1,200.
-This may be necessary if you have an older residence.
+This might be needed if you have an older home.

-Are Mini-Splits Worth the Cost?
+Is Installing a Mini-Split Worth the Cost?

-- Spaces you don’t use very often.
+- Areas you don’t use very often.

 - Areas with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Expensive central heat, either because of high fuel prices or decreased efficiency.
+- Expensive central heat, either due to high fuel costs or reduced efficiency.

-- Older homes that don’t have ductwork as a result of radiator or baseboard heat.
+- Older houses that don’t have ductwork as a result of radiator or baseboard heat.

-Our Pros Can Take on All Your Mini-Split Installation Needs
+Our Specialists Can Handle All Your Mini-Split Installation Needs

 From helping you choose the ideal model to professionally installing it, our specialists at Enertek Air Conditioning & Heating can take care of all your mini-split installation needs.
 Reach us at (818) 727-9993 today to discover how a mini-split system can make your residence more comfortable and to receive your free estimate!